SF State Account/Email

-- Full year lecturers: For lecturers that teach fall and spring semesters the sixth payment for fall is disbursed around the first of September.
+- Full year instructors: For instructors that teach fall and spring semesters, the sixth payment for fall is disbursed around the first of September.

 Purchasing & Reimbursement

 First time instructors are not permitted to purchase and/or be reimbursed.
-First time instructors should speak with their area head or the assistant office manager about purchasing and reimbursement.
-All other instructors must follow all purchasing and reimbursement policies and procedures provided by the assistant office manager.
+First-time instructors should speak with their area head or the assistant academic office coordinator about purchasing and reimbursement policies and procedures.
+All instructors must follow all SFSU and School of Art purchasing and reimbursement policies and procedures, as provided by the assistant academic office coordinator.

 Art majors can check out any lockers that are not inside a classroom from the School of the Art, located in FA 281 and FA 291.
 Information about locker check out will be posted around the fine arts building at the beginning of the semester.
 We email instructors information to share with students in their classes at the beginning of the fall and spring semesters.

 The office manager will provide copy codes before the start of the semester.
 San Francisco State University is a sustainable and environmentally conscious institution.
 We ask that instructors limit the amount of copies they are making to help meet the University mission.
 All instructors are encouraged to provide electronic copies of documents to students via email or iLearn.

 A network printer is available in the School of Art office.
 Please speak with the office manager for details.

 Please review field trip guidelines from Academic Affairs.
 A field trip is defined as an off-campus activity designed to serve educational purposes as a part of class.
 Faculty are responsible for preparing an Instructional Plan Form, Field Trip Site Pre-Assessment form and collecting from each student the two page Release of Liability form.

 Adjunct instructors do not have voicemail and should list email only on their syllabus.
 While there is a phone in the office you will be using we do not assign voicemail boxes.